bwoody3142/FullCourtAnalytics/Documentation/User.md

 - A "Remove Player" button will be next to every player you have added to the roster.
 - Click the "Remove Player" button that's next to the player you want delete.
    ![Roster Buttons](https://github.com/bwoody3142/FullCourtAnalytics/raw/master/AuxiliaryFiles/rosterFunctionButtons.png)<br>
-- If you would like to go back to the analyst page hit the "Back" button.
+- If you would like to go back to the team home page hit the "Back" button.
 - If you would like to sign out hit the "Sign Out" button.
   ![Roster Buttons](https://github.com/bwoody3142/FullCourtAnalytics/raw/master/AuxiliaryFiles/rosterCornerButtons.png)<br>